jameshughes89/cs101/site/topics/fileIO/fileIO.rst

 * In the above example, notice that all the data for the row is contained within a list

+    * This is similar to how the data is read in as a list

+* With a csv writer, there are two important methods for us to know

+    * ``writerow``, which was discussed above
+    * ``writerows``, which takes a list of lists to write a large block of data

 For Next Class
 ==============